 "No, not within 24 hours before check-in."
 She's got that policy down.

 Shocked pause.
 "So you'll just take that out of my credit card?"

 "Yes.
 You should see it on your account tomorrow morning, because our system updates every night."

 Stunned, I thank her for the bad news and hang up.
 I am surprised that, of all the companies I dealt with during this debacle, the hotel is the one least willing to offer some kind of concession, the most strict in terms of penalizing me for canceling.
 One thing is for certain: canceling hotel reservations and canceling car rentals are two vastly different things.

 11:15am - Right around the time when I should've been arriving at the conference, my trip is completely, 100% cancelled.
 I can't help but reflect on the wins and losses of my experience with Expedia.
 The travel protection plan still has me perplexed, but Dan's customer service was impeccable.
 The refunds/credits with both airlines were a welcome surprise, but Comfort Inn was totally inflexible.
 At the very least, I'll always have that easy car rental cancellation.

-To see other customer reviews on Expedia and other travel agencies, visit our Travel Agencies page today!
+To see other customer reviews on Expedia and other similar companies, check out our top-rated travel sites today!